EricRohlfs/blog/docs/custom-element-overarching-strategy.md

 - security XSS and XSRF
 - router - just mapping a url to a component and potentially passing some data via route changes
 - unit testing (Karma is recommended, but there is a trick when using typescript.)

+## Naming things

+DOM is the main page.
+Technically any document or document fragment can have a DOM, but unless specificed, this is the live page.

+- render - actually adds the thing to the DOM
+- create - creates the element, but does not add the item to the DOM
+- lit - anything that does template literal work, might return an element or a string just depends on the work being done.
+Could be thought of as a specialized create function since it usually returns and element

+examples - renderTBodyEle(), createTBodyEle(), templateLit(data)